Gamelan: Singing performance

 Gamelan can be performed by itself – in "klenengan" style, or for radio broadcasts – and concerts presentation are common in national arts conservatories founded in the middle of the 20th century.
 Gamelan is frequently played on the radio.
 For example, the Pura Pakualaman gamelan performs live on the radio every Minggu Pon (a day in the 35-day cycle of the Javanese calendar).
 In major towns, the Radio Republik Indonesia employs professional musicians and actors, and broadcast programs of a wide variety of gamelan music and drama.
 In the court tradition of central Java, gamelan is often played in the pendopo, an open pavilion with a cavernous, double-pitched roof, no side walls, and a hard marble or tile floor.
 The instruments are placed on a platform to one side, which allows the sound to reverberate in the roof space and enhances the acoustics.
-Some traditional genre music that accompanied by gamelan ensemble like javanese poetry, tembang sunda, campursari, etc.
+Some traditional genre music is accompanied by gamelan ensemble like Javanese poetry, tembang sunda, campursari, etc.